AmYre/my42/gnl/README.md

 # GetNextLine

-This project is about learning to handle how to read files properly on a system.
+This project is about learning how to read files properly on a system.
 You will have to read content from a file descriptor and returning it line by line.